 Civil War - New Albany became a strategic supply center for the Union Armies fighting in the South and a hospital center for the wounded being sent North as well as a part of an "underground railroad' for slaves escaping from the South.

 1862 - President Abraham Lincoln established one of the first seven National Cemeteries in the United States in New Albany.

-After shipbuilding and glass faded, New Albany became hardwood and plywood center of the nation.
+After shipbuilding and glass faded, New Albany became known in the 20th century for its production of veneer.
 Today, New Albany's main industries are manufacturing of:

 fireproof file cabinets, refrigerated dough products, electrical components, plaques and awards, metal working machinery and plastic materials.

 Millworks; plywood; leather tanning and finishing; and many more small manufacturing and assembly industries are located here.
 The city has over 300 acres of land suitable for industrial development.
 Estimated in 2003, 36,973 people were living within the city limits.

 Nationally known figures who have visited or who have been residents: